Semantic-Aware Reconstruction Error for Detecting AI-Generated Images

 \subsection{Experimental Settings}

-\subsubsection{Datasets and Evaluation Metrics}
+\subsubsection{Datasets and Evaluation Metrics.}

-We evaluated the performance of detection models using the GenImage \cite{zhu2023genimage} dataset, which is divided into 8 subsets.
-Each subset consists of real images from ImageNet \cite{deng2009imagenet} and fake images synthesized by a single generative model.
-The generative models include Midjourney, Stable Diffusion v1.4\&v1.5 \cite{rombach2022high}, ADM \cite{dhariwal2021diffusion}, GLIDE \cite{nichol2021glide}, Wukong, VQDM \cite{gu2022vector}, and BigGAN \cite{brock2018large}.
-We used the training split from the Stable Diffusion v1.4 subset for training, and the test splits from all subsets for evaluation.
-For cross-dataset evaluation, we trained the models using the Stable Diffusion v1.4 subset from GenImage and evaluated them on the test split of the CommunityForensics dataset \cite{park2025community}.
-The CommunityForensics test set includes real images from ~ and fake images from 21 different generative models.
-Following the baseline, we employed Accuracy (ACC) as the evaluation metric, with a fixed threshold of 0.5.
-We also report Area Under ROC (AUC) for the GenImage dataset.
+We evaluated the performance of detection models using the GenImage~\cite{genimage} dataset, which is divided into 8 subsets.
+Each subset consists of real images from ImageNet~\cite{imagenet} and fake images synthesized by a single generative model.
+The generative models are Midjourney (MJ)~\cite{Mid}, Stable Diffusion v1.4\&v1.5 (SDv1.4\&v1.5)~\cite{sd}, ADM~\cite{adm}, GLIDE~\cite{glide}, Wukong~\cite{Wukong}, VQDM~\cite{vqdm}, and BigGAN~\cite{biggan}.
+We used the training split from the SDv1.4 subset for training and randomly selected 10\% of it as a validation set, since GenImage does not provide an official validation split.
+The test splits from all subsets were used for evaluation.
+For cross-dataset evaluation, we trained the models on the SDv1.4 subset of GenImage and evaluated them on the ForenSynths~\cite{cnnspot} test set.
+The ForenSynths test set contains 11 subsets, where each subset comprises real images from the training data of a specific generative model and fake images produced by that model.
+The generative models in ForenSynths include ProGAN~\cite{progan}, StyleGAN~\cite{stylegan}, StyleGAN2~\cite{stylegan2}, BigGAN~\cite{biggan}, CycleGAN~\cite{cyclegan}, StarGAN~\cite{stargan}, GauGAN~\cite{gaugan}, CRN~\cite{crn}, IMLE~\cite{imle}, SITD~\cite{sitd}, SAN~\cite{san}, and Deepfake~\cite{deepfake}.
+For evaluation metrics, we employed accuracy~(ACC) and the Area Under the ROC curve~(AUC).
+Accuracy was computed with a fixed threshold of 0.5, following the baseline settings~\cite{dire,drct}.

-\subsubsection{Implementation Details}
+\subsubsection{Implementation Details.}